Quantum Gross-Pitaevskii Equation

 The matrix appearing on the right hand side of the above expression is (the momentum $\pm k$ block of) the Hessian of the energy functional $E(\overline{R}_{0},\overline{Q}_{0},R_{0},Q_{0}) = \braket{\Psi[\overline{Q}_{0},\overline{R}_{0}]|\operator{H}_{0}|\Psi[Q_{0},R_{0}]}$, whereas the inhomogeneous vector $\left[ \right]$ contains the driving terms from $\hat{H}_{1}$.
 Note that Eq.~\eqref{eq:linQGPE} reduces to a normal eigenvalue problem when $\hat{H}_{1}=0$ and is related to the ansatz for excitations introduced in Ref.~\cite{2013PhRvL.111b0402D}, which is capable of faithfully reproducing Type II Lieb-Liniger excitations.

-As an application, we calculate the change in particle density on top of translation invariant Lieb Liniger solutions, for different values of the interaction strength $g$, and as a function of a small static ($\omega=0$) perturbation with varying wave vector $k$.
-As can be observed from the results in Fig.~\ref{fig:figure1}, a strong response around $k=2k_F$ is present for the case of strong interactions ($\gamma = g/\rho \gg1$) which should be observable in experiments akin to those of Refs.~\cite{2014Natur.506..200E,fabbri2015dynamical,meinert2015probing}.
-This response cannot be explained using standard GPE, as interactions are a key ingredient for exciting Type II excitations.
+As an application, let us use this formalism to compute the change in particle density $\delta \braket{\rho(x)} = \braket{\rho(x)} - \rho$ on top of translation invariant Lieb Liniger solutions with constant density $\rho$ for a small static ($\omega=0$) perturbation with varying wave vector $k$, for different values of the interaction strength $g$.
+Because we have linearized the QGPE in order to arrive at the above equation, the density fluctuation $\delta \braket{\rho(x)}$ will be directly proportional to the strength $v$ of the perturbation in the potential, which we set equal to unit value for convenience.
+We study the linear response amplitude as function of the interaction strength $\gamma = g/\rho$ and as a function of the wave vector $k$ of the perturbation.
+This response should be observable in experiments akin to those of Refs.~\cite{2014Natur.506..200E,fabbri2015dynamical,meinert2015probing}.
+Our simulation results are presented in Fig.~\ref{fig:figure1}.